ClinVar Miner

 Laboratory of molecular diagnosis of dyslipidemias, Università egli studi di Napoli Federico II RCV000237262 SCV001653596 likely pathogenic Hypercholesterolemia, familial, 1 2021-05-24 criteria provided, single submitter clinical testing

 Ambry Genetics RCV002345556 SCV002652911 uncertain significance Cardiovascular phenotype 2018-11-15 criteria provided, single submitter clinical testing The p.P181R variant (also known as c.542C>G), located in coding exon 4 of the LDLR gene, results from a C to G substitution at nucleotide position 542.
 The proline at codon 181 is replaced by arginine, an amino acid with dissimilar properties.
 This variant (also described as p.P160R) has been reported in multiple individuals with familial hypercholesterolemia (FH) from a variety of ethnic backgrounds (Chaves FJ et al. J. Clin.
 Endocrinol.
 Metab., 2001 Oct;86:4926-32; Kuhrová V et al. Hum.
 Mutat., 2002 Jan;19:80; Fouchier SW et al. Hum.
 Mutat., 2005 Dec;26:550-6).
 In one family with FH, this variant was reported in an asymptomatic proband, as well as in her affected mother and her affected maternal aunt, but was not detected in a second affected maternal aunt (Garcia-Garcia AB et al. Atherosclerosis, 2011 Oct;218:423-30).
 This variant was also detected in three early onset myocardial infarction (MI) cases and in one non-MI control, but only one of these individuals was reported to have elevated LDL-C levels (Thormaehlen AS et al. PLoS Genet., 2015 Feb;11:e1004855).
 One functional study suggested this variant affects LDLR processing; however, LDLR activity did not appear to be impacted, and additional in vitro studies showed no significant change in LDL uptake (Garcia-Garcia AB et al. Atherosclerosis, 2011 Oct;218:423-30; Thormaehlen AS et al. PLoS Genet., 2015 Feb;11:e1004855).
 This amino acid position is well conserved in available vertebrate species.
-In addition, the in silico prediction for this alteration is inconclusive.
+In addition, this alteration is predicted to be deleterious by in silico analysis.
 Since supporting evidence is conflicting at this time, the clinical significance of this alteration remains unclear.

-Invitae RCV001181335 SCV003444822 pathogenic Familial hypercholesterolemia 2023-12-07 criteria provided, single submitter clinical testing This sequence change replaces proline, which is neutral and non-polar, with arginine, which is basic and polar, at codon 181 of the LDLR protein (p.Pro181Arg).
+Labcorp Genetics (formerly Invitae), Labcorp RCV001181335 SCV003444822 pathogenic Familial hypercholesterolemia 2023-12-07 criteria provided, single submitter clinical testing This sequence change replaces proline, which is neutral and non-polar, with arginine, which is basic and polar, at codon 181 of the LDLR protein (p.Pro181Arg).
 This variant is present in population databases (rs557344672, gnomAD 0.005%).
 This missense change has been observed in individuals with clinical features of familial hypercholesterolemia (PMID: 11754108, 16250003, 20045108, 21868016, 22698793; Invitae).
 This variant is also known as P160R.
 ClinVar contains an entry for this variant (Variation ID: 183089).
 Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) performed at Invitae indicates that this missense variant is expected to disrupt LDLR protein function with a positive predictive value of 95%.
 Experimental studies have shown that this missense change does not substantially affect LDLR function (PMID: 21868016, 25647241).
 For these reasons, this variant has been classified as Pathogenic.

 Dept. of Genetics and Pharmacogenomics, Merck Research Labs RCV000161959 SCV000189534 not provided not provided no assertion provided in vitro